Validating a Fitness App with a Landing Page, Then Building It

 Instead of jumping into app development, we recommended validating demand first.
 We built a conversion-optimized landing page in 4 days:

-• Social proof section (Lena's personal training credentials + early tester quotes)
+- Social proof section (founder's personal training credentials + early tester quotes)

-The numbers gave her (and her investors) confidence to build.
+The numbers gave the founder (and their investors) confidence to build.

 Phase 2: MVP Development (Weeks 2–5)